robotpy/cxxheaderparser/README.md

 changes will only be accepted if there are tests to cover the change you made (and if they don’t break existing tests).

+It's really easy to add new tests, see the [README in the tests directory](tests/README.md).

 Author
 ------